Bhavitha123-b/Browser-Agent-v1/README.md

-🤖 Browser Agent – Version 1 (Web UI)
+# 🤖 Browser Agent v1

+A simple AI-inspired browser agent built using **Python, Flask, Playwright, and BeautifulSoup**.
-A simple browser-based AI agent that searches the web using DuckDuckGo, opens results, extracts relevant information from web pages, and displays the answer through a clean web interface.
+This project searches the web using DuckDuckGo, opens the top result, and extracts relevant information from the page.

-This project is Version 1, focused on rule-based browsing and extraction (no LLM yet).
+> ⚠️ **Version 1 Limitation**:
+> - Extracts content only from the **first search result**
+> - No LLM integration yet
+> - Sometimes DuckDuckGo may slightly alter the query

+Version 2 will improve this with **multi-page browsing and LLM-based reasoning**.

+---

-🚀 Features
+## 🚀 Features

-🌐 Automated web search using DuckDuckGo
+- Web search using DuckDuckGo (avoids Google CAPTCHA)

-🧭 Opens real web pages using Playwright
+- Automated browsing using Playwright

-📄 Extracts meaningful answers from page content

-🧠 Uses pattern-based logic (numbers, percentages, factual lines)
+- HTML parsing with BeautifulSoup

-🖥️ Simple and clean Flask-based Web UI
+- Simple Flask-based web interface

-🐼 Interactive UI inspiration

-⚡ Fast and lightweight (no heavy AI models)
+- Clean UI with background image
+- Beginner-friendly agent architecture

+---

-🛠️ Tech Stack
+## 🧱 Tech Stack

-Python
+- Python

-Flask – Web framework
+- Flask

-Playwright – Browser automation
+- Playwright

-BeautifulSoup – HTML parsing

-DuckDuckGo – Search engine
+- BeautifulSoup (bs4)

-HTML, CSS, JavaScript – Frontend
+- HTML, CSS, JavaScript

+---

-📂 Project Structure
+## 📂 Project Structure

 Browser-Agent-v1/
 │